Blind and Vision Impaired Tennis for Adults

 Term 4 (6 weeks)

-The program is held at the National Tennis Centre (Indoor Courts).
+Both adult and junior programs are held at the National Tennis Centre (Indoor Courts).
 The National Tennis Centre is located within the Melbourne Park precinct, opposite AAMI Park Stadium, next to Hisense Arena.

 Contact Person and Telephone Number:

 Adults: Unemployed/Concessional: $3 per session.
 Employed: $5 per session or $50 per year.